-Start of construction means the date the permit was issued, provided the actual start of construction, repair, reconstruction, or improvement was within 180 days of the permit date.
-The actual start means the first placement of permanent construction of the structure such as the pouring of slabs or footings, installation of piles, construction of columns, or any work beyond the stage of excavation, and includes, the placement of a manufactured home on a foundation.
+Start of construction means the date the permit was issued, provided the actual start of construction, repair, reconstruction, substantial improvement or other improvement was within 180 days of the permit date.
+The actual start means either the first placement of permanent construction of the structure on a site, such as the pouring of slabs or footings, installation of piles, construction of columns, any work beyond the stage of excavation, or the placement of a manufactured home on a foundation.
 A minimum of one inspection approval must be obtained as evidence that work, was commenced or that work has continued.
-Permanent construction does not include initial land preparation such as clearing, grading and filling, nor does it include the installation of streets and/or walkways: nor does it include excavation for a basement, footings, piers or foundations or the erection of temporary forms; nor does it include the installation on the property of buildings appurtenant to the permitted structure, such as garages or sheds not occupied as dwelling units or part of the main structure.
-(Note-Accessory structures are not exempt from any ordinance requirements.)
+Permanent construction does not include initial land preparation such as clearing, grading and filling, the installation of streets and/or walkways, excavation for a basement, footings, piers or foundations, erection of temporary forms, or installation on the property of accessory structures, such as garages or sheds not occupied as dwelling units or part of the main structure.
 For a substantial improvement, the actual start of construction means the first alteration of any wall, ceiling, floor, or other structural part of a building, whether or not that alteration affects the external dimensions of the building.